HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 As per the analysis, 63.9% of mobile pages use a JS library or framework with some security vulnerability.
 The number has come down from 83.5% (the previous year) and that is quite an improvement.

-It would be a great idea to now see what libraries were worked upon and have either the security vulnerability removed or the library itself is used less.
+We decided to look at what libraries were worked upon and have either the security vulnerability removed, or the library itself is used less.

 <figure>
   <table>